 Reviewing this information will help you make informed decisions, critical to dealing safely with what you may encounter during a major power outage or any incident involving powerlines.

-Recent extreme weather events that struck locally provide a vivid reminder of the need to be prepared for outages, AND, to be aware of powerline and electricity dangers not only on your property but throughout the entire community.
+Extreme weather events have struck close to home and provide a vivid reminder of the need to be prepared for outages, AND, to be aware of powerline and electricity dangers not only on your property but throughout the entire community.

 1. Stay Back Length of a School Bus